HewlettPackard/shs-libfabric/man/fi_cxi.7.md

 unit tests are supported where the test feature set matches the CXI provider's current capabilities.

-# CXI Provider CQ Error Event Errno

-The following are the libfabric errno value which may be returned in an RDMA CQ error event.

-FI_ETRUNC: Receive message truncation.
-FI_EHOSTUNREACH: Target is unreachable.
-This is due to connectivity issues, such as downed links, between the two peers.
-FI_ENOTCONN: Cannot communicate due to no libfabric endpoint configure.
-In this case, the target NIC is reachable.
-FI_EIO: Catch all errno.

 # ERRATA

 * Fetch and compare type AMOs with FI_DELIVERY_COMPLETE or FI_MATCH_COMPLETE